VasiliuIonela/Project-OrangeHRM/README.md

 * Verify the delete functionality of a  Pay Grade.
 * Verify the add employment status functionality when mandatory field are completed with valid data.
 * Verify the save button functionality when field is left blank in Add Emplyment Status.
-* Verify you can edit emplyment status by clicking the empolyment status name.
+* Verify you can edit employment status by clicking the empolyment status name.
-*
 * Verify the delete functionality of an Emplyment status by clicking on the check box next to employment status name.
-* Verify you can add a job category.
-* Verify the save button functionality when field is completed.
+* Verify you can add a job category when required field is completed.
-*  Verify the save button functionality when field is left blank.
+*   Verify that a job category cannot be added when required field is left blank.
 *  Verify if you can access job category details by clicking on the job category name.
 *  Verify the delete functionality by clicking on the check box next to job category name.
-*  Verify if you can add work shifts.
+*  Verify if you can add work shifts when fields are completed.
-*  Verify the save button functionality when field is left blank.
+*  Verify that a work shift can be added when fields are left blank.
-*  Verify the save button functionality when field is completed.
+* Verify that a work shift details can be accessed when clicking on its name.
 *  Verify the delete functionality by clicking on the check box next to work shifts name.
 ## 1.4 Test Design
 Functional test cases were created in Zephyr Squad.
 Based on the analysis of the specifications, the test design techniques used for generating test cases are found here: